 - Sweden: according to industry agreement, meter values shall be reported in kWh with up to three decimals.
-Rounding is not permitted. - Norway: meter values shall be reported in kWh with up to three decimals. - Finland: hourly measurement shall be reported with an accuracy of 10 Wh.
-This requirement is in accordance with the Finnish Energy's direction "Principles of electricity metering 2022" in chapter 7.5.
+Rounding is not permitted. - Norway: meter values shall be reported in kWh with up to three decimals. - Finland: at their most accurate, the data can be transmitted as MWh with six decimals and as kWh with three decimals, i.e. with an accuracy of 1 Wh.
+This requirement is in accordance with the Finnish Energy's direction "Principles of electricity metering 2022" in chapter 8.2.
 The document is available at https://energia.fi/energiasta/energiamarkkinat/sanomaliikenne/ohjeet_ja_suositukset. - Denmark: Meter values shall be reported in kWh with up to 3 decimals according to Market regulation D1.